-Two appointments are required.
-The first appointment is with your doctor or SHine SA to discuss this method and get a prescription.
-The second appointment, to insert the implant, needs to be with a doctor trained in this procedure.
+Two appointments may be required.
+The first appointment is with your doctor or SHINE SA to discuss this method and get a prescription.
+The second appointment, to insert the implant, needs to be with a doctor or nurse trained in this procedure.

 How is it inserted?

 An area on the inner arm above the elbow is first numbed with local anaesthetic.
-Then the doctor puts the implant under the skin.
-After the implant is inserted, the arm is bandaged to reduce bruising.
-The bandage should be left on for 24 hours.
+Then the doctor or nurse puts the implant under the skin.
+After the implant is inserted, a band aid or dressing is put on which should stay on for 3-5 days.
+The arm is bandaged to reduce bruising and this should be left on for 24 hours.

 When does it start working?

 It’s immediately effective if inserted during the first 5 days of your menstrual cycle, which starts with the first day of bleeding.